DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-defining-teacher-success-mvp.md

 Our service strategy relies heavily on content becoming increasingly context specific for each user.

-A login will be introduced once our private beta cohort are registered with DfE and have a Teacher reference number (TRN).
+A login will be introduced once our private beta cohort are registered with DfE and have a teacher reference number (TRN).
 Once that login is in place, our analytics will be increasingly attributable to individuals, leading to a personalised service for individual trainees.